History of the Jews in Odesa: Second World War and beyond

+For example, among the Jews who had lived in Odessa during the war, 54 died in Balta, Ukraine.
+Among the Jews who had lived in Odessa during the war, 32 died in Bershad.
+In the first major study of the Holocaust in English, Gerald Reitlinger wrote that thousands of the Jews from Odessa, that "the Jews were distributed among the Transndniestrian towns with the deportees from Rumania.
+Reitlinger, a British Jewish scholar of the Holocaust, claimed that "(N)o attempt was made to exterminate" this small group of "Jews of Odessa".
+In early 1942, a few hundred Jews originally from Odessa were sent to the Vapniarka concentration camp.
+Many of them died; a Jew originally from Odessa died in Vapniarka in September 1942.
+One thousand Jews were brought to the site in October 1941, mostly from the city of Odessa; they were Bessarabian Jews who had previously fled to Odessa.
+Some 200 died in a typhus epidemic; the others were taken out of the camp in two batches, guarded by soldiers of the Romanian Gendarmerie, and shot to death.
+Moreover, the death of 41 individual Odessa Jews, whose specific names were listed, in the Akmechetka concentration camp was documented by Yad Vashem.
+Yad Vashem has a list of 724 Jews who lived in Odessa during the war who were neither evacuated with the Soviets, nor died in the Holocaust, but survived, and 2,869 whose fate was not clear.

+After the war, Jews constituted more than ten percent of Odesa's population, and could be found in most occupational groups from port stevedores and unskilled workers to the intellectual elite.
 Since the 1970s, the majority of the remaining Jewish population emigrated in two distinct aliyahs, one in the 1970s and the other after the dissolution of the Soviet Union.
 Emigrants went mainly to Israel, but some also moved to the Jewish Autonomous Oblast or other countries, shrinking the Jewish community in the region.

 Historical demographics

 From 1880 to 1920, Odesa had the second largest Jewish population in the Russian Empire.

 During its founding year (1795), the city's population was recorded at 2,500 people.
 In 1848, the city's population had risen to over 90,000 people, making it the third-largest city in the Russian Empire.
 This growth was due to mass inflows of immigrants, leading to increases of population from 86,729 in 1849 to 193,500 in 1873.
 In 1826, the Jews comprised 89% of the total population in the city.
 The population rose to 404,000 in 1892, with Jews comprising the second-largest group.
 There were 198,233 Russians followed by 124,511 Jews (49.09% and 30.83% of the population, respectively).
-However only 38.5% of the Jews were born in the city.
-Accordingly the Jewish population of southern provinces in New Russia had increased by 333% between 1844 and 1880, and Jews comprised around 5.6% of the total population of Russia.
+However, only 38.5% of the Jews were born in the city.
+Accordingly, the Jewish population of southern provinces in New Russia had increased by 333% between 1844 and 1880, and Jews comprised around 5.6% of the total population of Russia.